ocaml/odoc/notes/testable_examples.md

 Library authors are encouraged to include examples and short snippets of code in documentation to demonstrate how to effectively use their library.
-Such code snippets are included in docstrings as code blocks and therefor cannot be executed and tested in the same way regular source files are.
-This leads to code duplication for library authors who want to make sure their examples can be correctly executed, and to out of date examples when they forget to update them, as the library’s API changes.
+Such code snippets are included in docstrings as code blocks and therefore cannot be executed and tested in the same way regular source files are.
+This leads to code duplication for library authors who want to make sure their examples can be correctly executed, and to out-of-date examples when they forget to update them, as the library’s API changes.

 To address this problem odoc implements the ability to extract code blocks from documented interfaces and documentation pages (`mli` and `mld` files respectively) into source code files.
-With this build systems can implement user-friendly workflows for execution, testing and even promotion of corrected examples.
+With this, build systems can implement user-friendly workflows for execution, testing and even promotion of corrected examples.
 In addition, the extracted examples can be installed as documentation assets and thus avoid the need to duplicate them as separate files for